-9. And a third angel followed them, saying with a loud voice, "If anyone worships the beast and his image, and receives the mark in his forehead or in his hand, 10.
-He shall also drink of the wine of the wrath of God, which is mixed undiluted in the cup of His wrath . . ."
-(Revelation 14:9 - 10, HBFV)
+And a third angel followed them, saying with a loud voice, "If anyone worships the beast . . .
+He shall also drink of the wine of the wrath of God . . ."
+(Revelation 14:9, HBFV).

 The cup Jesus dreaded to drink from was his Father's wrath against sin.
 Nelson's Bible Commentary on Matthew 26:36 - 39 makes an interesting comment in this regard.

 By taking upon himself the sins of the entire world Christ not only made forgiveness possible but also made available protection from God's wrath (Romans 5:8).
 The apostle Paul further confirms this fact in 1Thessalonians 1:10.

 The sin of man

-Near the end of Christ's six-hour ordeal on the cross, he cried out the following that has a direct bearing on the "cup" he ultimately drank.
+Near the end of Christ's six-hour ordeal on the cross he cried out something that has a direct bearing on the "cup" he ultimately drank.
 He stated, "My God, My God, why have You forsaken Me?" (see Matthew 27:45 - 46, HBFV).